 What doesn't work?
 Telling people to do more with less without transparency about why.
 That's a recipe for losing your best people.

-2. Patient Safety and Community Standards Are Non-Negotiable
+2. Patient Safety Is Non-Negotiable

+This is table stakes.
+Everything else flows from this.
+As a CMO, your first responsibility is ensuring that the care your organization delivers meets community standards and prioritizes patient safety above all else.
 That means asking hard questions: Is this diagnosis appropriate to make over video?
 Is this treatment supported by evidence?
-Would a reasonable physician in my community deliver this care?
 If the answer is no, you have to be willing to say it.
 Even when it's uncomfortable.

 Working as a medical director for a non-profit, I learned a saying that has stuck with me: "no margin, no mission."
-It's blunt, but it's true.
 Caring for humans requires resources.
 A company that burns through cash while ignoring business fundamentals won't survive long enough to care for anyone.
+The job isn't to make the business pristine and ignore patients — it's to figure out, honestly and transparently, what's actually possible given your constraints.

 4. Use Markets and Data, Not Mandates

 Guy Friedman (CEO of SteadyMD) taught me this: let markets tell you what you need to do.
-If you have more patients than you can see, you probably need to increase the price of the visit so provider compensation and work experience can be improved.
-If you're struggling to find clinicians to see patients, that is your signal that there is a mismatch.
+If you have more patients than you can see, you probably need to increase the price of the visit.
+If you're struggling to find clinicians, that is your signal that there is a mismatch.
+This is far more effective than top-down mandates about productivity or utilization.

 5. Make the Clinical-Business Decision Explicitly

 The CMO role exists because business leaders and clinical leaders sometimes see different paths forward.
-Your job isn't to make everyone happy.
-That's impossible.
-Your job is to make explicit decisions about where you're willing to compromise and where you won't.
+Your job isn't to make everyone happy — it's to make explicit decisions about where you're willing to compromise and where you won't.
+Sometimes it means saying, "This treatment just isn't supported by evidence."
+Other times it means developing evidence-based clinical guidelines that allow for high-quality, personalized care within your platform's constraints.

 6. Evaluate Appropriateness Constantly

 Here's a test you can do in seconds on any telemedicine visit: Is this appropriate for video care?
 Not every problem is.
-A patient with shoulder pain and radiculopathy, for example, might need imaging or hands-on exam before you're prescribing systemic steroids.
 If you can't confidently make the diagnosis and provide community-standard treatment, you shouldn't be treating.
+This isn't about being overly cautious — it's about being honest about the limitations of your platform.

 7. Build Relationships First, Then Solutions

 When stepping into a CMO role, resist the urge to start implementing immediately.
 Your first 30-60-90 days should be almost entirely about relationships and understanding.
+Talk to everyone.
+Let people feel heard.
+Then, and only then, write an executive summary of the biggest problems and potential solutions.

 8. Embrace the 80% Solution

 Healthcare leaders are trained to be cautious, to run everything through committees, to get perfect data before deciding.
-This instinct has value.
-Patient safety depends on it in some contexts.
-But it also creates paralysis.
+This instinct has value — but it also creates paralysis.
+Make 85% correct decisions and iterate.
+Don't let perfect be the enemy of done, but don't sacrifice patient safety for speed.

 9. Accept That You Can't Be Everything to Everyone